Noah-Agnel/Noah-Agnel/README.md

 - Hi, I’m @Noah-Agnel.
+- I am a Computer Science and Mathematics undergraduate in my second year at the National Institute of Applied Sciences in Rouen
 - I’m interested in Computer science, mathematics, physics and more!
 - I’m currently learning machine learning and iOS development.
 - How to reach me : noah.agnel101@gmail.com